Port Cygnet Conservation Area

 The Port Cygnet Conservation Area is located in Cygnet, Tasmania, approximately 65 km southwest of the state's capital city, Hobart.
 The reserve has an area of 103 ha.
-It is an open estuary environment including a listed wetland of state significance, being the only Marine Protected Area (MPA) in the Bruny Bioregion representing the Open Estuaries Biounit.
+It is an open estuary environment including a listed wetland of state significance, being the only Marine Protected Area in the Bruny Bioregion representing the Open Estuaries Biounit.

 Port Cygnet was first proclaimed as a wildlife sanctuary in 1952 for the protection of the foreshore and wetlands.
 The marine component of the reserve area was proclaimed Port Cygnet Marine Conservation Area under the Nature Conservation Act 2002 on 9 December 2009.

-The reserve is significant as a refuge area for numerous bird species including migratory birds such as Latham's snipe (Gallinago hardwickii), the Great egret (Egretta alba) and the Greater crested tern (Sterna bergii).
+The reserve is significant as a refuge area for numerous bird species including migratory birds such as Latham's snipe (Gallinago hardwickii), the great egret (Egretta alba) and the greater crested tern (Sterna bergii).